fpt-corp/ai-marketplace/Guideline for Fine-tuning with LoRA.md

 ## 3. Training and Validation Data
 - Training data (required): the main dataset used for model training.
 - Validation data (recommended): used to evaluate model quality during training.

-### 3.1.
-Data Split Rules
+**Data Split Recommendation**
 - Train/Validation split:** 80% / 20%.
 - Small dataset (<1,000 samples): you may use the entire dataset for training, but quality will be harder to verify.
 - Large dataset (>10,000 samples): always prepare a separate validation set.

-## 4. Dataset Validation Rules
+## 4. How to Prepare Your Dataset?
-> In addition to checking file format (CSV, JSON, JSONL, Parquet, ZIP), the system should also validate the dataset content before fine-tuning.
+In addition to checking file format (CSV, JSON, JSONL, Parquet, ZIP), the system should also validate the dataset content before fine-tuning.
 >
 | Trainer | Supported data format | Supported file format | Supported file size |
 |---------|-----------------------|-----------------------|---------------------|